OpenSCAP/openscap-daemon/atomic-git/README.md

 # OpenSCAP-daemon
 This directory contains SPC containers with upstream version of packages.

-To build images from this directory, you have to build stock image from [I'm a relative reference to a repository file](../atomic/).
+To build images from this directory, you have to build stock image from [the atomic directory](../atomic/).

 ## Fedora 23 in SPC
 ```bash